-April 25, 2011 - Hundreds of prisoners escape from a prison in Kandahar, by crawling through a tunnel.
-The Taliban take responsibility for the escape and claims that 541 prisoners escaped, while ISAF says the number is 470.
+April 25, 2011 - Hundreds of prisoners escape from a prison in Kandahar by crawling through a tunnel.
+The Taliban takes responsibility for the escape and claims that 541 prisoners escaped, while ISAF says the number is 470.

-February 27, 2012 - The Taliban claim responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
+February 27, 2012 - The Taliban claims responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
 At least nine people are killed and 12 wounded in the explosion.
-The Taliban say the bombing is in retaliation for the burning of Qurans at a U.S. base last week.
+The Taliban says the bombing is in retaliation for the burning of Qurans at a U.S. base last week.

 September 21, 2013 - Pakistan announces that Mullah Abdul Ghani Baradar, one of the founding members of the Taliban, has been released from prison.
 Baradar had been captured in Karachi, Pakistan in 2010.